-The top 100 bicycle quotes of all time
+The best and most famous bicycle quotes of all time

 Riding a bicycle is the greatest metaphor for life and how to live life!
 Well… at least, we think so.
 That’s we started collecting these timeless quotable quotes way back in the early 1990s.
 Please submit your favorite inspirational bike quote.
 We’ll post it here.

 Below are two personal favorite bicycle quotes which our website helped make famous.
 Back in 1999, hardly anyone had heard of these quotes.
 Now “Life is like riding a bicycle” is probably the most famous bicycle quote of all time.
 Read more about these famous quotes and see how this quote has been shortened and paraphrased over time.

 Life is like riding a bicycle.
 To keep your balance you must keep moving.Albert Einstein, letter to his son Eduard, 1930.

 I thought of that while riding my bicycle.Albert Einstein, in reference to the Theory of Relativity.

 Bicycle Quotes Quiz

 Riding a bicycle is one of the greatest metaphors for living life.
 That’s why we’ve given a new spin to some famous quotes by changing a few words.